Feb 01, 201711:45 PMSURP Application DeadlineSummer 2017 program

 In addition to the online application, all Ph.D. applicants must submit the following supporting materials:

-A Curriculum vitae is detailed document which includes a summary of your educational and academic backgrounds as well as research experiences, publications, presentations, awards, honors, affiliations and other details.
+A curriculum vitae is a detailed document which includes a summary of your educational and academic backgrounds as well as research experiences, publications, presentations, awards, honors, affiliations and other details.

 Three letters of recommendation are required.
 They must be submitted online (i.e., electronically) as part of your online application.
 Letters should be obtained from individuals with direct knowledge of your academic and scientific qualifications for graduate study.